Sudol67/SyncDisc/README.md

 # Synchronization application

 Created purely for my personal use.
 This project was developed after I bought an external SSD and needed a tool to sync files from my computer to the SSD as a backup.
-I didn’t want to use third-party software due to privacy concerns and saw an opportunity to create something on my own.
+I didn’t want to use a third-party software due to privacy concerns and saw an opportunity to create something on my own.

 This tool isn't meant to be revolutionary — just practical and efficient for my needs:
 - Fast and lightweight